lefherz/academics/BAnotes.md

   * we are determined by the technology we use, and should understand it if we strive towards autonomy
 * we will never be able to see truth, we will never be fully autonomous, there will always be hierarchy
 * Life happens in the interstice between solving problems and failing
+* western Philosophy works too much with absolute categories
 * Life happens when you stop studying philosophy, stop being right and start failing

+### New Order

+Oh no, the Internet disrupted something… again
+- Wahrheit ist kaputt.
+Scientists gonna science, Poets gonna poet
+- wer glaubt noch alles, dass Wahrheit kaputt ist? intricate paths of doubt
+- mit welchen Formen von Zweifel kann ich mit dem Problem umgehen? do we need science to perceive
+- welche Rolle erfüllt dann Wissenschaft? you can be autonomous
+- wie werde ich in dem ganzen Handeln?
+Databases
+- how got knowledge managed in the past & future? technology & open source
+- wie sollte unsere Technologie sein?
+There is no solution, only eternal dancing
+- we can‘t solve this, we can only live

 ## Sources
 * Foerster, Heinz v./Pörksen, Bernhard (2008): Wahrheit ist die Erfindung eines Lügners.
 Gespräche für Skeptiker, Heidelberg: Carl Auer.